Skip to content

 WFNS reserves the right to accept (as eligible) or reject (as ineligible) any submitted title.
 The list of titles deemed eligible by WFNS and conveyed to the relevant award jury is final.
 For submissions deemed ineligible (due to title ineligibility, author ineligibility, or the lateness or incompleteness of submission), administrative fees and submitted books cannot be returned.

-C. Non-refundable $41 administrative fee (available at the bottom of this page) per title per award category
+C. Non-refundable $45 assessment fee per title per award category

-E. Non-refundable $300 travel-offset and promotional fee per shortlisted title, which will be payable to the Atlantic Book Awards Society or to the Society for the Nova Scotia Book Awards, as appropriate to the award.
+E. Non-refundable $300 travel-offset and promotional fee per shortlisted title, which will be payable to the Atlantic Book Awards Society or to the Society for the Nova Scotia Book Awards, as appropriate to the award

-All eligible titles submitted to the WNFS-administered awards are adjudicated by independent juries with literary expertise appropriate to each award.
+All eligible titles submitted to the WNFS-administered awards are adjudicated by independent peer assessment juries with literary expertise appropriate to each award.
 The juries are recruited and facilitated by WFNS.
 All decisions made by the WFNS juries are final.

 Adjudication process